-MOST ORIGINAL
+MOST ORIGINAL AND INNOVATIVE

-This award, sponsored by TVP Poland, seeks to recognise production originality, unusual content, fresh style, technical skills, innovative ideas or presentation flair.
+This award, sponsored by TVP Poland, seeks to recognise production originality, unusual content, fresh style, new technical skills, innovative ideas - which can be behind the camera - or presentation flair.
+The criteria has widened from last year to encourage entries which stress innovation behind, as well as in front of, camera.

 It is hard to define what is meant by "original".
 In fact, originality defies advance definition.
-"Innovative" is perhaps clearer and can encompass anything which is "new" and can include online examples as well as traditional broadcast on-screen.
+"Innovative" is perhaps clearer and can encompass anything which is "new" and can include online examples or behind-the-camera- activity as well as traditional broadcast on-screen.